Loving Leftovers: New Uses for Leftover Barbecue

 Pulled Pork Loaded Fries

 If you are a Canadian or from Wisconsin, once lived there, know someone who lived there, or traveled to either of those places you have been lucky enough to discover poutine.
-Poutine—the cholesterol nightmare, guilty pleasure that I have requested as my last meal.
+Poutine—the cholesterol nightmare, a guilty pleasure that I have requested as my last meal.

 This dish of fries, pulled pork, and cheese isn't poutine but might be considered her cousin from the South.
 This is so amazingly good, but you might want to check with your physician before consuming.
 You've been warned.